cod3licious/evolvemb/README.md

 ### Diachronic Embeddings from NYTimes Article Snippets

 To recreate the diachronic embedding results, first the article snippets need to be downloaded from the NYTimes API.
 For this the script `nytimes_make_dataset.py` can be used, which requires an API key in a file `nytimes_apikey.txt` and saves the final dataset at `data/nytimes_dataset.txt` (see `data/nytimes_dataset_excerpt.txt` for a preview of how the full dataset is structured).
 Once the dataset was created, the experiments can be executed in the notebook `nytimes_diachronic.ipynb` (and `nytimes_diachronic_gensim.ipynb`).

-### Named Entity Recognition (Appendix)

-- `ner_experiments.py` contains the code to reproduce the NER results from the paper; it requires the files from the English and German CoNLL NER tasks in the respective folder.
-- `ner_paper_plots.py` contains the code to recreate the figures from the paper.